MakeSchool-Tutorials/Make-Chat-Tutorial/P02-Put-Your-Socks-On/content.md

 })
 ```

 Your app is now ready for realtime communications.
-Reload http://localhost:3000/ and check your server logs.
+Reload [http://localhost:3000/](http://localhost:3000/) and check your server logs on your terminal.
+You should seed the below logs:

 ![Socket Connection](assets/log.png)